cloudflare/cloudflare-docs/content/privacy-gateway/_index.md

 {{</feature>}}

 {{<feature header="Metrics" href="/privacy-gateway/reference/metrics/" cta="Learn more">}}
-Learn about the different parties and data shared in Privacy Gateway.
+Learn about how to query Privacy Gateway metrics.
 {{</feature>}}